 Do you know what M&M's stands for?
 Or the name of the first female to run for U.S. President?
 How about how many people in the U.S. are injured each year by a toilet?!
 People love trivia!

-If this is something you are doing (or if you use this post to create your own), we’d love to hear how it worked out.
+If you've already got a digital trivia game of your own on your display, (or if you use this post to create your own), we’d love to hear how it worked out.
 Drop us a line here.

 Create Your First Trivia Presentation

 Google Slides is a free, cloud-based, presentation builder that’s part of the Google Drive family.
 It’s the Google equivalent of PowerPoint or Keynote.
 It’s free to use and there’s nothing to install.

 To get started, go to your Google Drive and select the new button, then select Google Slides.
 You can also go directly to Google Slides here.

 You can either create a blank presentation or use one of over a dozen pre-built templates.
 You can also create your own template, so if you decide to add more trivia later, you can just insert new questions.
 For this presentation, we’ll use the template called “Flashcards.”

 Now add your questions and answers to the slides.
 One question or answer per slide.